cryptovandals/content/TERMS.md

 We don’t collect personal data or use any cookies on our website.
 There may be some logs somewhere, but we don't use them.

 ## 🔒🗝 KEYS 🗝🔓
 CryptoVandals will never ask for your private keys.
-We use Metamask to view, liberate, or vandalize the NFTs in your wallet.
+It uses Metamask to view, liberate, or vandalize the NFTs in your wallet.

 ## 💾🔗 ETHEREUM AND IPFS 🔗💾
 Assume anything you write to IPFS or the Ethereum blockchain will be there forever, or until the world ends, whichever comes sooner.
 We can’t do anything about that.